wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/05-create-custom-connector-with-openapi.md

     ![New Custom Connector][image-05]

 1. When a pop-up modal shows up, you will see the API Key field.
-Enter the API key handed from the professional development team.
+Enter the API key for the web API, which is usually obtained from the web API's developers.
 Then click the `Create` button.

     ![New Custom Connector Pop-up Modal][image-06]